ciaomarian/react-map-ms/README.md

 ### Project Description and Purpose:

 This is a one page React Map application which displays a list of California North Coast Nature Trails from Mendocino to Ten Mile River.
-Zooming in will display geolocical elevations for hikers and details on other places of interest.
+Zooming in will display geological elevations for hikers and details on other places of interest.

 A sidebar menu shows locations of interest on the map which link to map markers, and a search input field allows the user to filter locations.